top of page

 Technical Convergence: Entry of Engineering Validation

-During this period, Ms Nkosi engaged Emanuel Zeferino (Central University of Technology – CUT), marking the first formal technical validation engagement.
+During this period, Ms Nkosi engaged Emanuel Zeferino (Tswane University of Technology – TUT), marking the first formal technical validation engagement.

 These individuals supported technical validation and summit preparation, not authorship.